PavanKumar1905/Superstore_Dashboard/README.md

 - How the trends of Sales and Profit varies over the years?
 - What are key objectives for receiving negative projects in some cities?

+## Process
+ - Verify data for any missing values and anomalies, and sort out them.
+ - Made sure data is consistent and clean with respect to data type, data format and values used.
+ - Create Dashboards according to the questions asked.
+ - Make the Dashboard interactive to the user.

 ## Dashboards

 - Sales Analysis Dashboard <a href = https://github.com/PavanKumar1905/Superstore_Dashboard/blob/main/Screenshot%20(446).png > View Sales Dashboard </a>